Lathaon/Avrae-Aliases/Collections/One D&D/one subclass.md

 Using without arguments will display a list of the Subclasses which are supported.

-This alias is up-to-date as of [One D&D Packet 5: Player's Handbook](https://www.dndbeyond.com/sources/one-dnd/ph-playtest-5).
+This alias is up-to-date as of [Packet 6](https://www.dndbeyond.com/sources/ua/ph-playtest-6).